 Then I added the chicken feet, corn, seasoning and water to my instant pot and pressure cooked until it was tender and the meat was falling off the bone and the bone was dissolving in your mouth.
 Seriously, you want it to be so tender that you could chew up the bones with little effort, and don’t pretend like you don’t chew chicken bones!

 After 30 minutes of pressure cooking the chicken feet and corn, the chicken feet was cooked to the right consistency.
 I love my instant pot (electric pressure cooker).
-If you don’t have one, google it.
+If you don’t have one, get one here.
 It has changed my life!
 No joke!
 It’s quiet so you don’t hear all that noise typical pressure cookers make.
 Also it doesn’t release any steam while pressure cooking so your entire house doesn’t smell like boiled chicken feet.
 Which is a plus plus in my book.

 While the corn and chicken feet were pressure cooking I chopped up all the seasoning/garnishes for this dish.
 I cut the onions into thin rings, peeled and sliced the cucumber (check out the video to see how I peeled the cucumbers), I sliced up some scallions and celery leaves and of course chopped up some wiri wiri pepper.
 I also measured out 1/4 cup of vinegar that will be added to the souse.
 Vinegar is a key ingredient in souse as it helps to give it that pickled taste.